 If your video is slow to export or doesn't export, see this help article for tips on how you might be able to improve the export speed.

 Once your video has been exported, you will be taken to a screen where you can watch the video and save it.
 Click Save my video to save it instantly to your computer.

 IMPORTANT: if you don't click save my video your export will not be saved!

 Depending on your browser's save settings, the video will either be saved straight to your Downloads folder, or a menu will appear so you can select where you would like to save it.
 If the latter, choose a folder to save it to and click Save.

 Your exported video will be an MPEG 4 (.mp4) file with the file name you chose.

 The frame rate will usually be 30fps.

 If you want to convert your exported video to another format, e.g. WebM or FLV, we suggest using the Clipchamp video converter utility.
-You can easily switch to the Utilities dashboard using the switcher in the top right of your screen.
+You can easily switch to the Utilities dashboard using the switcher in the top left of the screen.